euler-xyz/ethereum-vault-connector/README.md

 ## Safety

-This is **experimental software** and is provided on an "as is" and "as available" basis.
+This software is **experimental** and is provided "as is" and "as available".

-**No warranties are given** and **nobody will be liable for any loss** incurred through any use of this codebase.
+**No warranties are provided** and **no liability will be accepted for any loss** incurred through the use of this codebase.

-Please always include your own thorough tests when using Credit Vault Connector to make sure it works correctly with your code.
+Always include thorough tests when using the Credit Vault Connector to ensure it interacts correctly with your code.

-At this point in time Credit Vault Connector **has not yet been audited** and must not be used in production.
+The Credit Vault Connector **has not yet undergone an audit** and should not be used in production.

 ## Known limitations

-Please refer to the [WHITEPAPER](docs/whitepaper.md#security-considerations) for a list of known limitations and security considerations.
+Refer to the [WHITEPAPER](docs/whitepaper.md#security-considerations) for a list of known limitations and security considerations.

 ## Contributing

 The code is currently in an experimental phase leading up to the first audit.
-Any feedback or ideas how Credit Vault Connector can be improved will be appreciated.
-Contributions are welcome by anyone interested in carrying out security research, writing more tests including formal verification, improving readability and documenation, optimizing, simplifying or developing integrations.
+Feedback or ideas for improving the Credit Vault Connector are appreciated.
+Contributions are welcome from anyone interested in conducting security research, writing more tests including formal verification, improving readability and documentation, optimizing, simplifying, or developing integrations.

 ## License